jonburdon/race-hub/README.md

 - Testing of User Stories.
 Testing of Features and Defensive Design
 - Device testing.

+#### Organiser Testing
+- Organiser can create new event instance and then parent event.
+- Organiser can change event instance connected to the parent event.
+- Organiser can view all results
+- Organiser can manage and approve virtual results

+#### Registered User Testing
+- User can create a new account
+- User can enter self for an event
+- User can add a new racehub friend
+- User can enter a racehub friend for an event
+- Racehub Friend subsequently appears in results list, and this result appears on their My Racehub profile page
+- User can delete racehub friend
+- User can add a new family or friend
+- User can enter a racehub friend for an event
+- Friend subsequently appears in entry list
+- User can delete family or friend
+- User can transfer an entry to someone else

+#### Unregistered User Testing
+- User cannot enter events without logging in

 #### Issues Identified during testing:

 **Issue #1** During testing it was found that some database fields were not required.
 These were changed to required in the model in order to provide a more defensive design approach to the database.
 Issue resolved.